 Motor Vehicle Registration

-All motor vehicles operated on campus by faculty, staff, and students must be registered and have a USM registration permit displayed.
+All motor vehicles operated on campus by employees and students must be registered and have a USM registration permit displayed.
 The permit will be displayed, in plain view, hanging from the rearview mirror.
 If a mirror is not present, the permit may be placed in view on the dash.
 There is a fee of $25 per semester for parking permits.
 This fee must be paid in the Student Life Office, located in Saint Mary 106.
 After the fee is paid take the receipt to the Campus Safety and Security Office, located in Berchmans 012, where you will be issued your permit.
 Failure to register your vehicle will result in a $25 fine.
 A lost permit can be replaced for a $5 replacement fee.

 All vehicles operating on USM grounds will maintain the state minimum liability insurance.
 Failure to maintain insurance will result in the suspension of parking/driving privileges on campus.